Partner & Certified Specialist

 Kathleen Grzegorek has been a California State Bar-Certified Specialist in Immigration and Nationality Law for over 20 years.
-She has over twenty-seven years of immigration experience serving a diverse client base with an emphasis on business immigration in the professional, high technology, academic, fine arts, scientific and entertainment fields.
+She has over twenty-nine years of immigration experience serving a diverse client base with an emphasis on business immigration in the professional, high technology, academic, fine arts, scientific and entertainment fields.
 Clients range from start-up enterprises to multinational companies, nonprofit entities, government institutes and universities.

 Ms. Grzegorek is very active in the immigration field and has lectured and published frequently on topics such as Representing Clients Who Do Fundamental Research; Immigration in a Fluctuating Economy; Immigration for Business Professionals in Finance, Marketing and Operations; This Isn’t Your Senior Attorney’s H-1B Environment: The Employer Compliance and Document Retention for Foreign Nationals; and Tricky LCA and PERM Issues for a Mobile Workforce.